Sigma Zoom-Master 1:2.8-4 f=35-70mm. Repair and Adaptation for Nikon F

 Now the clutch ring to the control aperture ring works there.
 But now, the aperture value is not correlated with the marks on the barrel.
 We have already fix later.

 Customized Desired Flange Distance

 For Nikon F lens bayonet, I chose the Chinese adapter M42-Nikon.
 Wearing it on the camera and attach the lens closely focused not infinite, in the viewfinder however infinity field was not.
 This means that you need to approach read element on.
 After the aperture ring, we still have a plastic washer, which has a groove depth of about 2 mm.
 This is our stock of the distance that we can use.

 The result was such a washer.
 Be careful, plastics compared to metal is soft, and I broke it in the small place.
 But that did not stop install it back.
 Now drill the necessary holes in the washer and M42-Nikon adapter.

-Carefully set all this parts in place, aperture ring, washer and bayonet.
+Carefully set all these parts in place, aperture ring, washer, and bayonet.

 Turn the screws